 - Salicylic Acid + Niacinamide: Clears pores and reduces redness.

-Learning how to separate certain skincare ingredients can contribute to maintaining your skin’s balance, comfor, and radiant.
-Rather than chasing every trending product or layering multiple actives in one routine, your skin will benefit most from balance, simplicity, and smart planning.
+Learning how to layer skincare ingredients safely is the secret to a routine that actually delivers results without compromise.
+Can contribute to maintaining your skin’s balance, comfort, and radiance.
+Rather than chasing every trending product or layering multiple ingredients in one routine, your skin will benefit most from balance, simplicity, and smart planning.

 Disclaimer: This article is for general skincare information only and is not medical advice.
 If you have persistent irritation, severe reactions, or concerns about specific products, consider consulting a licensed dermatologist.